 Gaia Data Release 3 (Gaia DR3)

-Gaia Data Release 3 (Gaia DR3) is expected in Q2 2022.
-The data will become available through the Gaia Archive (and through the partner data centres).
+Gaia Data Release 3 (Gaia DR3) has been released on 13 June 2022.
+The data is available through the Gaia Archive (and through the partner data centres).
 The Gaia DR3 catalogue builds upon the Early Data Release 3 (released on 3 December 2020) and combines, for the same stretch of time and the same set of observations, these already-published data products with numerous new data products such as extended objects and non-single stars.
 The full contents of Gaia DR3 is described below.

 The set of data released as Gaia Early Data Release 3 (Gaia EDR3) on 3 December 2020 comprises:

-- The full astrometric solution (5 parameters) — positions on the sky (α, δ), parallaxes, and proper motions — for around 1.46 billion (1.46 109) sources, with a limiting magnitude of about G ≈ 21 and a bright limit of about G ≈ 3.
+- The full astrometric solution — positions on the sky (α, δ), parallaxes, and proper motions — for around 1.46 billion (1.46 109) sources, with a limiting magnitude of about G ≈ 21 and a bright limit of about G ≈ 3.
 The astrometric solution is accompanied with some new quality indicators, like RUWE, and source image descriptors.

 - The full astrometric solution has been done as 5-parameter solution for 585 million sources and as 6-parameter solution for 882 million sources.
 In the 6-parameter solution, the additional fitted quantity is the so-called pseudo-colour that had to be included for sources without high-quality colour information.

 - In addition, two-parameters solutions — positions on the sky (α, δ) — for around 344 million additional sources.

 - G magnitudes for around 1.806 billion sources (with the known issue present in EDR3 corrected in Gaia DR3).